 You can mix potatoes and butternut squash or make the spread only with butternut squash.
 Also delicious.
 Use the spread in sandwiches, or put in a small container with quinoa, or with crackers/rice cakes on the side.

-- 1 tablespoon harissa or 2 teaspoons smoked paprika mixed in 1 tablespoon olive oil
+- 1 tablespoons harissa - or 1 teaspoon smoked paprika mixed with 1 tablespoon olive oil

-- 3 tablespoons tahini (if the consistency of the tahini butter is solid mix it with some vegetable or olive oil but NOT with water, it would change the consistency into a hard paste, which is still tasty but different)
+- 3 tablespoons tahini - if the consistency of the tahini butter is solid mix it with some vegetable or olive oil but NOT with water, it would change the consistency into a hard paste, which still be tasty but different

 - 2 tablespoons lemon juice

-- A handful parsley leaves, washed and finely chopped
+- 1 handful parsley leaves - washed and finely chopped

-- Small handful walnuts or almonds, roughly chopped - optional
+- 1 handful walnuts or almonds - roughly chopped (optional)

 - Preheat the oven to 400˚F (200˚C).
 Wash the sweet potatoes carefully and